kstka/binance_delisting/README.md

 # binance_delisting
-Notifies about new delistings at Binance
+Notifies about new delistings at Binance using Telegram

+You can find channel with announcements here: https://t.me/binance_delisting

 # Run
 Rename config.py.sample to config.py